 public: ability to retrieve publicly available information, such as the ledger identity

-admin: ability to interact with admin-level services, such as package uploading and user allocation
+admin: ability to interact with admin-level services, such as package uploading and party allocation

 canReadAs(p): ability to read information off the ledger (like the active contracts) visible to the party